marijnh/Eloquent-JavaScript/13_browser.md

 Web technology has, from the start, been decentralized, not just technically but also in the way it evolved.
-Various browser vendors have added new functionality in ad hoc and sometimes poorly thought out ways, which then, sometimes, ended up being adopted by others—and finally set down as a ((standard)).
+Various browser vendors have added new functionality in ad hoc and sometimes poorly thought-out ways, which then, sometimes, ended up being adopted by others—and finally set down as in ((standards)).

 This is both a blessing and a curse.
 On the one hand, it is empowering to not have a central party control a system but have it be improved